Table of Contents

 Reducing incident response time is essential to improving cybersecurity management and maintaining a secure IT environment.
 On average, it takes 13 days to identify the presence of a cybersecurity threat in your network.
 On the other hand, discovery to notification took an average of 59 days.

 To reduce this timeline, you must deploy a CSAM tool to monitor your network continuously.
 Organizations can quickly identify, investigate, and take corrective measures when security incidents occur by providing a rapid incident response.
-It helps minimize the risks associated with data breaches and other cyber threats and enables organizations to respond faster and more effectively in case of an attack.
+It helps minimize the risks associated with data breaches and other cyber threats.
+Also, it enables organizations to respond faster and more effectively in case of an attack.